evkx/evkx.github.io/content/models/mercedes/eqa/EQA_250/_index.md

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a optional driver assist system that is designed to help drivers avoid or mitigate frontal collisions.

 The Mercedes-EQ EQA 250 has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
-This system help prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.